19hours/sg-statutes/Acts/Women’s Charter.md

 15\.
 If the person giving the notice under section 14 is unable to write or is insufficiently acquainted with the English language, or both, then it shall be sufficient if he places his mark or cross thereon in the presence of some literate person who shall attest the same, which attestation shall be in the prescribed form.

-[14

 ### Notice to be filed and published

 16\.—(1) Upon receipt of a notice under section 14, the Registrar shall cause the notice to be filed serially by electronic media or other means.

 [30/96]

-(2) The Registrar shall also cause a computer print-out or summary of all notices filed during the day to be displayed in an electronic terminal in a conspicuous place in his office and shall keep the same so displayed until he issues a marriage licence under section 17, or until 3 months shall have elapsed.
+(2) The Registrar shall also cause a computer print-out or summary of all notices filed during the day to be displayed in an electronic terminal in a conspicuous place in his office and shall keep the same so displayed until he issues a marriage licence under section 17, or until 3 months have elapsed.

-[15

 [30/96]